LBHackney-IT/referral-form-ingestion/README.md

-  PRIVATE_KEY -- the private key of the Google Service account SPREADSHEET_ID -- the id of the google spreadsheet that we update TEMPLATE_DOCUMENT_ID -- the id of google doc we use as a template for creating new documents
+  PRIVATE_KEY -- the private key of the Google Service account SPREADSHEET_ID -- the id of the google spreadsheet that we update TEMPLATE_DOCUMENT_ID -- the id of google doc we use as a template for creating new documents ENDPOINT_API -- endpoint url for the service API AWS_KEY -- API key to allow the lambda to call the service API
 ```

 2. The following environment variables are saved in the Circle CI project settings: